Issue:

 - Access the project through a browser.

-- For BIM 360 Document Management projects, check the version (revision) of the model in question:
+- For BIM 360 Document Management projects, check the version (revision) of the model:

 - If the model is in version V1, it is not a cloud model.
 Cloud models automatically create a "V2" version immediately after "V1" when initially saved.